Reading Museum is in the centre of Reading in the Town Hall. The main entrance is via sliding glass doors on Blagrave Street.

 If you are coming by car, from the M4 Junction 10 follow the A329M towards the A4 and town centre.
 From M4 Junction 11 follow the A33 towards the town centre and from M4 Junction 12 follow the A4 to the town centre.
-The Museum does not have its own car park but there are six disabled parking spaces at the front of the building and public car parks are available nearby at Garrard Street and Queen’s Road.
-Alternatively use park and ride buses to the centre of Reading.
-The postcode is RG1 1QH.
+The museum postcode is RG1 1QH.
+The Museum does not have its own car park but there are six Blue Badge parking spaces at the front of the building and nearby public car parks include Garrard Street and Queen’s Road.
+Alternatively use one of the three park and ride buses to the centre of Reading.

 There is a coach set-down point on Valpy Street, opposite the Museum.
 Please note it is then necessary to cross Valpy Street to access the Museum entrance at the front of the building.

-The Riverside Museum is about 20 minutes walk from Reading train station, off Kenavon Drive.
+The Riverside Museum is about 20 minutes walk from Reading train station and Reading Museum, off Kenavon Drive, see the bottom of this page for a downloadable walking route.
 Access is through the car park of the Bel and the Dragon restaurant, where facilities and refreshments are available.

 Bus number 17 from the town centre stops on nearby King's Road, outside the Prudential offices (Huntley & Palmers stop), it is then a short walk along Gasworks Road to the site.